httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 be zero length.

 The format allows for the message to be truncated before any of the length prefixes that precede the field sections or content.
-This reduces the overall message size.
+Truncation can be used to reduce the size of messages that have no content for subsequent field sections or content.
 A message that is truncated at any other point is invalid; see
 {{invalid}}.

 The variable-length integer encoding means that there is a limit of 2^62-1